Still from <em>We Ride for Her</em> (2024), directed by Prairie Rose Seminole and Katrina Sorrentino.

 Film Screening, Free

-SLIFF x CAM: Film and Dance
+SLIFF x CAM: Media Dance

 CAM is pleased to partner with the annual Whitaker St. Louis International Film Festival to present short films that explore the world of contemporary art through a cinematic lens.
 This event is free and open to the public and includes complimentary popcorn and refreshments for purchase.
 Guests are welcome to bring dinner to enjoy during the movie.
 Doors open at 7:00 pm.
+Click here to register.

 This documentary short film program celebrates the powerful meeting point of the mediums of film and dance.
 The featured filmmakers’s works resonate with the choreographed forms in the St. Louis-born artist Charles Atlas’s animation Painting by Numbers, on view on CAM’s facade Street Views.
 Atlas is a celebrated pioneer in the development of “media-dance,” a genre in which original performance work is created directly for the camera.